Lombra/elite-api-docs/docs/Status File.md

 11|Codex

 The latitude or longitude need to change by 0.02 degrees to trigger an update when flying, or by 0.0005 degrees when in the SRV

+If the bit29 is set, the altitude value is based on the planet's average radius (used at higher altitudes)

+If the bit29 is not set, the Altitude value is based on a raycast to the actual surface below the ship/srv